Bridge: Specifications and standards

-One of the requirements a new bridge must satisfy is compliance with the local bridge design specifications and codes.
-In some cases, these are legally binding requirements.
-In many countries, the specifications are developed and published by standards organizations that define acceptable bridge-building practices and designs.
+One of the requirements a new bridge must satisfy is compliance with the local bridge design specifications and codes which – in some countries – may be legally binding requirements.
+In many countries, these specifications are developed and published by standards organizations that define acceptable bridge-building practices and designs.
 In Europe, the organization is the European Committee for Standardization, and the standards it publishes are the Eurocodes.
 In the United States, the American Association of State Highway and Transportation Officials (AASHTO) publishes the AASHTO LRFD Bridge Design Specifications.
 (Note: A list of some bridge-related specifications in the US is found in Planning and Design of Bridges.)
 Canada's bridge standard is the Canadian Highway Bridge Design Code, developed by the non-profit CSA Group.

-Service life

-An important requirement considered during the design process is the service life, which is a specific number of years that the bridge is expected to remain in operation with routine maintenance (and without requiring major repairs).
-(Note: Routine maintenance includes replacing bridge elements that are designed to be replaced, such as the wearable surface of the deck, or certain cables.)
-For example, wood bridges typically have a service life of 10 to 50 years.
-(Note: Bridges made from glued laminated timber, if properly designed, can have service lives longer than 50 years.)
-Concrete highway bridges typically have service lives of 75 to 150 years.
-A bridge design methodology incorporates the service life into the design process.
+Agencies that regulate aviation or waterways may also impose standards that dictate some aspects of a bridge design, such as requirements for aviation warning lights at the top of bridge towers, or navigational warning lights on bridge supports located in navigable waterways.

 Aesthetics

-The Brusio spiral viaduct – a part of the Bernina railway in Switzerland – is designated as a World Heritage Site.
+The Brusio spiral viaduct – a part of the Bernina railway in Switzerland – is a World Heritage Site.

-The aesthetics of a new bridge are one of the factors considered when designing a bridge.
+A bridge's appearance is one of the factors considered during its design.
 Attractive bridges can have a positive impact on a community, and some bridges can even be considered as works of art.
 Bridge designers that are known for emphasizing the visual appeal of their bridges include Thomas Telford, Gustave Eiffel, John Roebling, Robert Maillart, and Santiago Calatrava.
-Qualities that influence the perceived attractiveness of a bridge include proportion, order, refinement, environmental integration, texture, and color.
+Qualities that influence the perceived attractiveness of a bridge include proportion, color, texture, order, refinement, environmental integration, and functionality.

-The art historian Dan Cruickshank notes that bridges are regarded as manifestations of human imagination and ambition, and that many bridges bridge transcend their original utilitarian role and become a work of art.
+The art historian Dan Cruickshank notes that bridges are regarded as manifestations of human imagination and ambition, and that many bridges transcend their original utilitarian role and become a work of art.
 He writes "[a] great bridge has an emotional impact, it has a sublime quality and a heroic beauty that moves even those who are not accustomed to having their senses inflamed by the visual arts."